-The samples will be collected in a stainless steel, gas-tight, opaque Summa[TM] canister with a passivated, glass-lined internal surface, provided by the analytical laboratory.
+The samples will be collected in a stainless-steel, gas-tight, opaque Summa[TM] canister with a passivated, glass-lined internal surface, provided by the analytical laboratory.
 The canister will be certified clean by the laboratory.
-The canister will be field verified to have a vacuum of at least minus 25, and up to 29.9 inches mercury (Hg) before sampling.
-A 1-liter Summa[TM] canister will be used for collecting the sub-slab vapor sample.
+The canister will be field-verified to have a vacuum of at least 25, and up to 29.9, inches of mercury (inHg) before sampling.
+A 1-liter Summa[TM] canister (laboratory certified at 100% level) will be used for collecting the sub-slab vapor sample.

-All gauges and flow control manifolds will be connected by laboratory-supplied chromatography-grade, stainless steel tubing, and dedicated, flexible-nylon or Teflon[®], airtight tubing that has a low capacity for adsorbing VOCs.
-A sample train will be assembled using 0.25-inch outer diameter (OD) nylon tubing for all vapor sampling at this Site.
-Swagelok[®] type connectors will be used for all connections between tubing and other sampling components.
+All gauges and flow control manifolds will be connected by laboratory-supplied chromatography-grade, stainless-steel tubing, and dedicated, flexible-nylon or Teflon[®], airtight tubing that has a low capacity for adsorbing VOCs.
+A sample train will be assembled using 0.25-inch-outer-diameter nylon tubing for all vapor sampling at this site.
+Swagelok[®]-type connectors will be used for all connections between tubing and other sampling components.

-A vacuum will be created in order to draw the soil vapor to the surface.
-The vacuum will be created by a battery-powered pump vacuum, with the sample collection point on the intake side of the pump to prevent any contaminants present in the pump from being drawn into the sample.
+A vacuum will be created to draw the soil vapor to the surface.
+The vacuum will be created by a batterypowered pump vacuum, with the sample collection point on the intake side of the pump to prevent any contaminants present in the pump from being drawn into the sample.
 A two-way valve and "T" fitting will be used to isolate the pump from a separate tube that is connected to the vapor sample canister.
-Figure 4 shows a typical equipment sample train for sub-slab vapor sampling.
+Figure 4 shows a typical equipment sampling apparatus for sub-slab vapor sampling.